RunestoneInteractive/RunestoneServer/pip2/source/Testing/Testingclasses.rst

    test.testEqual(p.y, 4)
    test.testEqual(p.x, 3)

 A method like distanceFromOrigin does its work by computing a return value, so it needs to be tested with a return value test.
-A method like move does its work by changing the contents of a mutable object (the point instance has its instance variable changes) so it needs to be tested with a side effect test.
+A method like move does its work by changing the contents of a mutable object (the point instance has its instance variable changed) so it needs to be tested with a side effect test.

 .. sourcecode:: python